magicdude4eva/calendar-sync/README.md

 ### 🎨 Event Colors (RFC 7986)

 You can assign colors to individual events using the `calendar_color` property in your feed configuration.
 This follows the [RFC 7986](https://icalendar.org/New-Properties-for-iCalendar-RFC-7986/5-9-color-property.html) standard for iCalendar color properties.
+For supported colors in refer to [CSS Color Names](https://www.cssportal.com/css-color-names/).

 #### **Color Configuration**